 We'll meet in the evening at the hotel to discuss current conditions and review maps of the area.
 Once we formulate an opinion about where the best snow is, and what the snow stability issues are, we'll create a trip plan for our first tour.
 You will learn how to gather information for route selection and how to make a time estimate for the tour.

-We'll do one of the classic ski mountaineering tours on Thompson Pass such as Cracked Ice Peak, Nick's Happy Valley and the Berlin Wall, or the Crudbusters Peak.
+We'll do one of the classic ski mountaineering tours on Thompson Pass such as Cracked Ice Peak, Nick's Happy Valley and the Berlin Wall, or Crudbusters Peak.
 While touring we'll learn basic glaciology and techniques for glacier travel on skis, strategies for efficient tracksetting using the "safety, efficiency, observations" triad, and we'll make some baseline observations of the snowpack.

 We begin the day at Valdez Heli Ski Guides with a helicopter safety briefing.
 Once we complete the orientation we'll be flown to a backcountry summit where we begin our day of ski mountaineering.
-Many possibilities exist for heli drops; we will choose one based on current conditions and suitable learning environs.
+Many possibilities exist for heli drops; we will choose one based on current conditions and the best learning environment.
 We'll ski from the summit of this peak then tour to an adjacent peak, climb it, then ski a second long run to the road.
 As far as backcountry touring goes, we'll be able to get a massive amount of downhill vertical due to the assistance of the heli drop.
 On the tour we'll discuss strategies for managing steep terrain such as ski belays and rappels, we'll learn how to build ski anchors, and we'll practice steep skiing techniques.

 Today we will use one of the nearby glaciers on Thompson Pass to practice glacier travel systems for whiteout, self arrest on skis, anchor building for crevasse rescue, and we'll learn an efficient and effective partner crevasse rescue system.
 Everyone will have the opportunity to rescue a real person in a real crevasse fall.
 Using a backup system to ensure safety, everyone will benefit from this realistic training opportunity.
 You will understand glacier travel and crevasse rescue very well after this session.
-If time permits we will also discuss a simple, lightweight, and effective system for crevasse self rescue.

 *Peak Mountain Guides Alaska Ski Mountaineering programs are operated under special use permit from the Glennallen Field Office of the Bureau of Land Management.
 Peak Mountain Guides is an equal opportunity service provider.*